What we aim to realize

 ■Information Infrastructure

-We define information infrastructure as a platform to connect those to whom we provide value: end users such as patients, the elderly, and their families; professionals such as nurses and elderly care workers; and business operators such as hospitals and elderly care operators.
+We define information infrastructure as a platform to connect those to whom we provide value: end users such as patients, the elderly, and their families; professionals such as nurses and elderly/disability care workers; and business operators such as hospitals and elderly care operators.

 ■Business areas